Democratic Republic of Georgia: Downfall

-Noe Ramishvili became the chairman of the first government of the Republic.
-In 1930, he was assassinated by a Bolshevik spy in Paris.

 The year 1920 was marked by increased threats from the Russian SFSR.
 With the defeat of the White movement and the Red Armies' advance to the Caucasus frontiers, the republic's situation became extremely tense.
 In January, the Soviet leadership offered Georgia, Armenia and Azerbaijan an alliance against the White armies in South Russia and the Caucasus.
 The Government of the DRG refused to enter any military alliance, referring to its policy of neutrality and noninterference, but suggested negotiations towards a political settlement of the relations between two countries in the hope that this might lead to recognition of Georgia's independence by Moscow.
 Severe criticism of the Georgian refusal by Russian leaders was followed by several unsuccessful attempts by local communists to organize mass anti-government protests.